Many of our new or prospective customers frequently ask:

 Mustang was initially based on the Ford Falcon , a compact car.

 Original sales forecasts projected less than 100,000 units for the first year, but in its first eighteen months, more than one million Mustangs were built.

 Environmental concerns did not lag too much behind safety.
 Serious smog events in Los Angeles, California gave a wake up call to politicians, that safer more durable cars may keep their drivers alive in accidental collision, but will certainly choke them to death with their exhaust.

 The Clean Air Act Extension of 1970 (84 Stat.
 1676, Public Law 91-604) is a United States federal law that requires the Environmental Protection Agency (EPA) to develop and enforce regulations to protect the general public from exposure to airborne contaminants that are known to be hazardous to human health.

 This law is an amendment to the Clean Air Act originally passed in 1963.

 This time Engelhard Corporation got the winning card, the magic of Platinum in the newly engineered "Catalytic Converter" that was simply plumbed into the exhaust of the common gas hog, and the World once again was saved!

-Engelhard Corporation is a former Fortune 500 company headquartered in Iselin, New Jersey.
-It is credited with developing the first production catalytic converter.
+Engelhard Corporation is a former Fortune 500 company headquartered in Iselin, New Jersey USA.
+It is credited with developing the first production catalytic converter, for after-treatment of automotive exhaust gases.
 In 2006, BASF bought Engelhard for $5 billion.